KooiInc/StringInterpolator/README.md

 `interpolateClear` Replaces missing replacement values (e.g. `{token1: null}`) with a an empty string.

-Besides the three exported functions, on initialization `String.prototype` is extended with two `Symbol`s:
+Besides the three exported functions, on initialization `String.prototype` is extended with two Symbols:
 `Symbol.for("interpolate")` and `Symbol.for("interpolate$")`, the latter being the method that clears missing replacement values (replaces them with `""`).

 Check the **[DEMO](https://kooiinc.github.io/StringInterpolator/Demo)**, or the (forkable) demo at **[StackBlitz](https://stackblitz.com/edit/web-platform-nmqf7o?file=script.js)**.

-The StringInterpolator module is used in the [es-string-fiddler](https://github.com/KooiInc/es-string-fiddler) module.

 ## Syntax
 - `const myInterpolator = interpolateFactory( [defaultReplacer: string (default "")] )`